LordDemonos/Quarm.Guide/README.md

 	</TextureInfo>`

-Notice the item=” mycustompointer.tga” is jus the name of the .tga file that should be included in the zipfile.
+Notice the item=” mycustompointer.tga” is just the name of the .tga file that should be included in the zipfile.
 The author should provide the above code or at the very least the CX and CY values.

-If they didn’t and you are proficient with Adobe Photoshop or other graphic editing programs you can find the size and location your self.
+If they didn’t and you are proficient with Adobe Photoshop or other graphic editing programs you can find the size and location yourself.
 The X,Y location is the X,Y pixel coordinates where the graphic starts inside the graphic file.
 The CX,CY is the pixel size of the graphic inside the file.

 Now you need to find the <Ui2DAnimation item = "A_DefaultCursor"> code in the EQUI_Animations.xml.
 The author should provide new code to replace the old Cursor code with.
 If they don’t below is an example on how a custom cursor is called into place.